sghall/resonance/docs/src/routes/documentation/NodeGroup/README2.md

 update={(node) => ([  // An array!!
   {
     opacity: [0.6],
-    fill: ['blue', 'grey'], // take the fill from blue to grey
+    fill: ['blue', 'grey'], // take the fill from blue to grey when it updates
     timing: { duration: 2000 },
   },
   {